-The goal of the Gas Hydrates Program is to advance scientific knowledge of gas hydrates as they occur in nature, so that their resource potential and role in global climate change can be fully understood in full collaboration with other federal agencies, universities, industry, and international partners.
+The Gas Hydrates Program is working in full collaboration with other federal agencies, universities, industry, and international partners to advance scientific knowledge of gas hydrates as they occur in nature so that their resource potential can be fully understood.

-NETL’s current Gas Hydrate Research and Development (R&D) Program integrates field, laboratory, and modeling studies to confirm the nature and quantity of the resource and develops and tests technologies for safe production in the future.
-The program balances research conducted onsite at NETL with extramural projects in a collaborative, integrated approach.
+NETL’s Gas Hydrate Research and Development (R&D) Program integrates field, laboratory and modeling studies to confirm the nature and quantity of the resource and develops and tests technologies for safe production in the future.
+The program balances NETL’s on-site research with extramural projects in a collaborative, integrated approach.

-NETL provides international outreach and communication through its “Fire in the Ice” newsletter, which covers gas hydrate research plans/results, upcoming funding opportunities and meetings, and other events of interest to the worldwide gas hydrate R&D community.
+NETL provides international outreach and communication through its “Fire in the Ice” newsletter, which covers gas hydrate research plans and results, upcoming funding opportunities and meetings, and other events of interest to the worldwide gas hydrate R&D community.

 Ongoing research pathways supported by NETL include:

-• Demonstrating gas hydrate exploration and production technologies on the North Slope of Alaska and in the deep-water Gulf of Mexico (GoM).
+• Demonstrating gas hydrate exploration and production technologies on the Alaska North Slope and in the deep-water Gulf of America.

 • Improving resource characterization for onshore and offshore hydrate accumulations.